flaneurette/Artisan/SECURITY.md

 ### Sessions
 Session data is protected and checked for any DDos attacks, if detected, a warning will be visible, and it won't be possible to modify data or to proceed further.
 This prevent overwriting and bruteforcing session data.

+### Reporting
+If you find a new security flaw, please open up an issue.